 Smitu was referring to the negative social, environmental and political impact of corporate driven U.S. economic policies he knew I was beginning to understand.
 After serious reflection, Fran and I realized that Smitu was right.

 In 1992, we returned to the United States and settled in New York City.
 Fran settled into a new Ford Foundation assignment and brought the lessons of social forestry in Asia to the Ford Foundation’s forestry programming in the United States.
 I turned my attention to writing what would become When Corporations Rule the World.

-One of the first products was an essay co-authored with two Asian colleagues, Nicanor Perlas (Philippines) and Vandana Shiva (India), “Global Civil Society: The Path Ahead,” that framed an epic struggle between the forces of imperial rule represented by corporate globalization and the democratic forces of community represented by global civil society.
+Another initial product was an essay co-authored with two Asian colleagues, Nicanor Perlas (Philippines) and Vandana Shiva (India), “Global Civil Society: The Path Ahead,” that framed an epic struggle between the forces of imperial rule represented by corporate globalization and the democratic forces of community represented by global civil society.
 We released it on November 20, 2002

 In October 1992, I participated in a small ten-day retreat in Baguio, Philippines I had helped to organize with six Asian nongovernmental organization (NGO) leaders, all of whom were then members of the board of contributing editors of the People-Centered Development Forum.
 It was an unscripted 10 day reflection on Asia’s development experience and its implications for future NGO strategies in the region.
 We were all aware by that point that on balance, Western models and theories of development were producing devastating consequences for people and nature.
 We met in Baguio to reflect on the causes and to frame alternatives.